-The intent of this goal is to make bicycling safe by reducing the rate of crashes at dangerous locations, thereby reducing injuries and eliminating fatalities.
+The intent of this goal is to make bicycling safe by reducing the rate of crashes at dangerous intersections and eliminating fatalities.
 While safety can be improved by taking active measures to reduce travel speeds and providing separation from traffic, this goal will be evaluated by reactive metrics based on crash reports.